-The editorial board of Foreign Affairs is guided in its work by the international ethical rules of scientific publications, including the rules of decency, confidentiality, supervision of publications, consideration of possible conflicts of interest, etc.
+The editorial board of "Foreign Affairs" is guided in its work by the international ethical rules of scientific article, including the rules of decency, confidentiality, supervision of article, consideration of possible conflict of interest, etc.

-In its activities, the editorial board follows the recommendations of the (Committee on Publication Ethics) and, in particular, "Publishing Ethics Resource Kit" by Elsevier.
+In its activities, the editorial board follows the recommendations of the Committee on Publication Ethics and, in particular, "Publishing Ethics Resource Kit" by Elsevier.

 The editorial board of the journal adheres to the following rules for supporting publication ethics: